-However, as seated service is currently available in cafes etc for up to 50 people, it is possible to gather for morning tea, providing:
+As seated service is currently available in cafes etc for up to 300 people indoors, it is possible to gather for morning tea, providing:

 - all attendees remain seated and socially distanced. - the same density quotient and maximum numbers would apply as for the worship service. - all food and drink would need to be served, rather than buffet style.